vatpac-technology/sops/docs/enroute/Brisbane Centre/HWE.md

 | ---- | -------- | --------- | -------- |
 | Howe | Brisbane Centre | 124.950 | BN-HWE_CTR |

+### CPDLC

+The Primary Communication Method for HWE is [CPDLC](../../controller-skills/cpdlc.md).

+The CPDLC Station Code is `YHWE`.

+Voice may be used in lieu when applicable.

 ## Airspace

 <figure markdown>